Stream Processing Engine

 Assuming all stream tasks are running normally, mnode periodically initiates transactions to generate checkpoints and distributes these transactions to the top-level tasks of each stream.
 The messages handling these transactions then enter the data processing queue.

-To ensure the reliability of checkpoint data, the TDengine stream computing engine provides the functionality to remotely backup checkpoint data, supporting asynchronous uploading of checkpoint data to remote storage systems.
-Thus, even if the locally retained checkpoint data is damaged, it is possible to download the corresponding data from the remote storage system and restart stream computing on a new node, continuing the computation tasks.
-This measure further enhances the fault tolerance and data security of the stream computing system.
+To ensure the reliability of checkpoint data, the TDengine stream processing engine provides the functionality to remotely backup checkpoint data, supporting asynchronous uploading of checkpoint data to remote storage systems.
+Thus, even if the locally retained checkpoint data is damaged, it is possible to download the corresponding data from the remote storage system and restart stream processing on a new node, continuing the computation tasks.
+This measure further enhances the fault tolerance and data security of the stream processing system.

 State Storage Backend